The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Elizabeth Burchenal (1876-1959), author and editor of dance books and a phonograph record.
+Information: Elizabeth Burchenal (1876-1959), author and editor of Folk Dance books and a phonograph record.

 Elizabeth was born in Richmond, Indiana, in 1876, the second of six children, to Judge Charles Burchenal and his wife, Mary.
 She was educated in the Richmond public schools and attended Earlham College in Richmond as a "Day Dodger," received her A.B. degree in English Literature in 1896, studied at the Sargent Normal School of Physical Education (later affiliated with Boston University), and graduated in 1898.
 She taught in Chicago and New York and studied at the Gilbert Normal School of dancing.